jlcollier/roman_numeral_app/README.md

 For a specification of the Roman Numeral system that is used in this app, see <a href="https://en.wikipedia.org/wiki/Roman_numerals">this Wikipedia page</a> under the section "Standard form".

+The app also implements both light and dark modes based on the user's OS.

 # Local Installation
 After navigating to the root folder of this downloaded repo in a unix-based terminal, run the following commands\
 \